 Snoring could be a symptom of a more severe health problem, such as sleep apnea.
 Snoring occurs when a partial airway obstruction results in the snoring sound, while sleep apnea is defined as a total airway obstruction lasting at least 10 seconds.
 When a person has a sleep apnea incident, they stop breathing for ten seconds or longer.

 Sleep Apnea Diagnosis is Critical

-Snoring is often connected to sleep apnea, but it is also possible for persons with sleep apnea do not snore at all.
-This implies that if you do not get a complete evaluation prior to therapy, your snoring issue may be resolved, but you may still have undetected sleep apnea.
-The reality is that the majority of individuals who snore continuously also have sleep apnea, so it’s critical to have a complete diagnosis before beginning Nightlase therapy.
+While Nightlase may be effective in reducing snoring, sleep apnea may persist.Snoring is often connected to sleep apnea, but it is also possible for people with sleep apnea not to snore.
+This implies that if you do not get a complete evaluation before therapy, your snoring issue may be resolved, but you may still have undetected sleep apnea.
+The reality is that most individuals who snore continuously also have sleep apnea, so it’s critical to have a complete diagnosis before beginning Nightlase therapy.

-Nightlase is not a quick snoring treatment
+Nightlase is not a quick snoring treatment!

 Because the whole process of Nightlase therapy often takes many months, you may not see improvements after one or two doses.
 Nightlase treatment is successful because it utilizes laser light, and soft tissue regenerates and tightens up when exposed to laser radiation.
 The Nightlase therapy at the Breathing and Sleep Center of Colorado Springs is a bundle of three to four sessions that maximizes benefits for our patients.
 Following these first three to four treatments, some patients may need further or touch-up procedures.

 Is the Nightlase Snoring Treatment Involve any pain?

 Some individuals have reported experiencing a dry tongue and mouth after their treatments.
 No reports of discomfort or limitations exist, and patients may eat and drink immediately after consultations.
 Pre and post-treatment, staying hydrated may help alleviate dryness.